Wilhelm Leopolski: Portraits

-Beyond the history painting, Leopolski was admired for the realism of his work, and his fine portraits, but the demands of satisfying wealthy clients were not suited to his temperament.
+Beyond the history painting, Leopolski was admired for the realism of his work and his fine portraits, but the demands of satisfying wealthy clients were not suited to his temperament.
 In an infamous incident, Leopolski cut up his portrait of the key-keeper Gerwazy from Pan Tadeusz.
 The buyer was able to repair the canvas and remove the traces of destruction, but the impression of instability had been established.

 Legacy

 Leopolski is described as a "forgotten artist," but his own erratic behavior contributed to his diminished reputation.
-His last years in Lviv were complicated by what can only be described as his personal vendetta against Jan Matejko, a Polish history painter ten years Leopolski's junior.
+His last years in Lviv were complicated by what can only be described as his personal vendetta against Jan Matejko, a popular Polish history painter ten years Leopolski's junior.

 Leopolski's withdrawal from public affairs during the January Uprising rubbed uncomfortably against the dedication of his work to the idea of an independent Poland.
-The portraitist Jędrzej Bronisław Grabowski went so far as to publish a series of articles accusing Leopolski of working in the wrong genre, arguing that Leopolski leave the painting of historical images to other artists--artists, like Matejko who, if they had not directly participated in the January Uprising, had played an active role.
+The portraitist Jędrzej Bronisław Grabowski went so far as to publish a series of articles accusing Leopolski of working in the wrong genre, arguing that Leopolski leave the painting of historical images to other artists—artists, like Matejko who, if they had not directly participated in the January Uprising, had played an active role.

 The older artist, who had fallen into financial hard times by the 1870s, ended up unsuccessfully trying to extort "100 Rhenish zlotys from Matejko."
 When, in 1878, Leopolski left Lviv and returned to Vienna, it was in disgrace, for having harassed a younger man whose work was becoming, to Leopolski's evident distress, more popular than his own.

 Leopolski settled permanently in Vienna, beset by difficulties with his eyesight and a dwindling circle of supporters.
 He became known as "der Anfänger” (the beginner), for his unpleasant habit of taking money for commissions that were never completed.
 He died in penury, January 29, 1892 in Vienna, the best years of his painting life left far behind.